LLM Reference

 Deep dive

-On shared benchmark coverage, MMLU PRO has Claude Sonnet 4.5 at 86 and DeepSeek V4 Pro at 87.5, with DeepSeek V4 Pro ahead by 1.5 points.
-The largest visible gap is 1.5 points on MMLU PRO, which matters most when that benchmark mirrors your workload.
+On shared benchmark coverage, MMLU PRO has Claude Sonnet 4.5 at 86 and DeepSeek V4 Pro at 87.5, with DeepSeek V4 Pro ahead by 1.5 points; SWE-bench Verified has Claude Sonnet 4.5 at 77.2 and DeepSeek V4 Pro at 80.6, with DeepSeek V4 Pro ahead by 3.4 points; Google-Proof Q&A has Claude Sonnet 4.5 at 83.4 and DeepSeek V4 Pro at 90.1, with DeepSeek V4 Pro ahead by 6.7 points.
+The largest visible gap is 6.7 points on Google-Proof Q&A, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint differs most on vision: Claude Sonnet 4.5 and multimodal input: Claude Sonnet 4.5.
 Both models share reasoning mode, function calling, tool use, and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 Choose Claude Sonnet 4.5 when vision-heavy evaluation and broader provider choice are central to the workload.
-Choose DeepSeek V4 Pro when long-context analysis and larger context windows are more important.
+Choose DeepSeek V4 Pro when long-context analysis, larger context windows, and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ